opensearch-project/documentation-website/_security/authentication-backends/obo-token.md

 The OBO token provides just-in-time access for extension services and other resources.
 This means that the token is issued immediately before it is needed rather than at the beginning of a session with the expectation that access persists over the course of the session.
 This approach is often considered a more secure method of authentication due to the fixed and relatively short length of time it remains valid and the focused access it applies to a select service.

 Given that the OBO token is a JWT, it includes an expiration claim that determines how long the token remains valid.
-You can therefore configure the token so that it provides access to a service for a short, predertimed length of time.
+You can therefore configure the token so that it provides access to a service for a short, predetermined length of time.

 ### Token payload